On the Complexity of Techniques That Make Transition Systems Implementable by Boolean Nets: The complexity of state-removal

 In order to prove Theorem~\ref{the:state_removal}(\ref{the:state_removal_embedding}), and the statement of Theorem~\ref{the:state_removal}(\ref{the:state_removal_langsim_real}) for $\tau\cap\{\inp,\out\}\not=\emptyset$, we use the following reduction that transforms an input $(G,\lambda)$, where $G=(\U,M)$, to an instance $(A_G,\kappa)$: $\kappa=\lambda$, and $A_G$ is the TS that is defined just like the one in Section~\ref{sec:edge_removal_inp_out}, but, for all $i\in \{0,\dots, m-1\}$, and for all $j\in \{1,2\}$, it does not implement the edges $\iota\edge{y_i^j}t_{i,j}$.
 (The edge $\iota\edge{y_i^0}t_{i,0}$ is still present to ensure reachability.)
-By doing so, we ensure that if $B_G$ is well-defined state removal of $A_G$, then, for all $i\in \{0,\dots, m-1\}$, if $t_{i,1}$ is removed, then $t_{i,2}$ is also removed, and, moreover, if $t_{i,0}$ is removed, then also both $t_{i,1}$ and $t_{i,2}$ are removed.
-This can be seen as follows: By Definition~\ref{def:state_removal}, $B_G$ is a TS, and by Remark~\ref{rem:ts}, every TS is initialized, and thus, that is, the initial state $\iota$ is present, and its states are reachable from $\iota$ by a directed path.
-Hence, if, for example, the state $t_{0,1}$ is missing in $B_G$ (compared with $A_G$), implying that the (only) edge $t_{0,1}\edge{v_{0_1}}t_{0,2}$ is removed to, then the state $t_{0,2}$ is also not present in $B_G$, since it would not be reachable by a directed path from $\iota$ otherwise, which is a contradiction.
+By doing so, we ensure that if $B_G$ is well-defined state-removal of $A_G$, then, for all $i\in \{0,\dots, m-1\}$, if $t_{i,1}$ is removed, then $t_{i,2}$ is also removed, and, moreover, if $t_{i,0}$ is removed, then also both $t_{i,1}$ and $t_{i,2}$ are removed.
+This can be seen as follows: By Definition~\ref{def:state_removal}, $B_G$ is a TS, and thus is initialized; hence the initial state $\iota$ is present and its states are reachable from $\iota$ by a directed path.
+Hence, if, for example, the state $t_{0,1}$ is missing in $B_G$ (compared with $A_G$), implying that the (only) edge $t_{0,1}\edge{v_{0_1}}t_{0,2}$ is removed too, then the state $t_{0,2}$ is also not present in $B_G$, since it would not be reachable by a directed path from $\iota$ otherwise, which is a contradiction.